daltonsato/SCC0219-Introdu-o-ao-Desenvolvimento-Web/README.md

 You can registers new account in `/register`.

-There are 2 important variables "fixed" in the `index.js` file (in `/frontend/src`): the `BACKEND_URL` and the `FRONTEND_URL`.
 If you're running the front and backend locally, there's no need to change anything.
-On the contrary, change these to the APIs of your front and backend.
+On the contrary, change the `.env` BACKEND_URL and FRONTEND_URL to the APIs of your front and backend.

 All pages from the mockup are included in the project.
 You can navigate through most of them starting at the `Homepage`.
 However, the `/admin` page is only accessible by typing in the URL: `http://localhost:3000/admin` (to avoid normal users "exploring" the admin login page).